Leotard: Crossover to fashion activewear

-Leotards are a versatile garment that can either be dressed up or dressed down.
-The illustration of Beyoncé shows a stage costume that has been heavily embellished with sequins and sparkles.

-Among exercise garments, leotards may be seen along with other types of garments, such as T-shirts, crop tops and tights.

 Gymnastics attire

 Women

-For females, the standard gymnastic competition uniform is a leotard.
-Traditionally, competition leotards have always had long sleeves; however, half-length sleeved and sleeveless garments are now permitted under the Code of Points and have been worn by teams at the World Gymnastics Championships and other major events.
+For women, the standard gymnastic competition uniform is a leotard.
+Traditionally, competition leotards have always had long sleeves; however, half-length sleeved and sleeveless garments are now permitted under the Code of Points and have been worn by teams at the Gymnastics World Championships and other significant events.
 Practice leotards and those worn in podium training sessions are generally sleeveless.

 In the 1970s, leotards were typically made from polyester and related fabrics.
 Since the 1980s, however, they have been made from lycra or spandex.
-Since the 1990s, leotards have become more elaborate and have employed a variety of textiles, including velvet, velour, mesh, metallic fabrics, foils and iridescent "hologram" fabric.
-They can also be decorated with rhinestones, and metallic jewels that are heat-set onto the garments and will not fall or wash off.
+Since the 1990s, leotards have become more elaborate and have employed a variety of textiles, including velvet, velour, mesh, metallic fabrics, foils, and iridescent "hologram" fabric.
+They can also be decorated with rhinestones and metallic jewels that are heat-set onto the garments and will not fall or wash off.

-Leotards cannot be cut above hip height or be cut past the shoulder blades, back or front.
-Any leotard that is somewhat see-through is also against the rules.
+Leotards that conform to regulations cannot be cut above hip height or past the shoulder blades, back, or front.
+Any somewhat see-through leotard is also against the rules.
 Usage of white tights is not standard.
 In rare instances, gymnasts and teams have been penalized with score deductions for their attire.

 Men

 For competitions, male gymnasts wear two layers of clothing.
-The first, a singlet (or comp shirt, short for competition shirt) is a sleeveless leotard.
+The first, a singlet (or comp shirt, short for competition shirt), is a sleeveless garment like a leotard.
 For floor and vault, gymnasts wear a pair of very short shorts over the singlet.
-For their other events, they wear a pair of long pants, attached to the bottom of the feet with stirrups.
+For their other events, they wear a pair of long pants attached to the bottom of their feet with stirrups.

 Unlike women's uniforms, which generally employ metallic or iridescent fabrics, men's uniforms are usually matte-colored and less ornate.
 Singlets usually employ one or more of the national team colors, but there are no restrictions on design.
-Shorts and pants are generally a solid color, usually white, blue, red or black.
+Shorts and pants are generally solid, typically white, blue, red, or black.

 History

 Olympic gymnastics team leotards have dramatically changed from their first memorable designs.
 Over time, the emphasis on what leotards are intended to do has changed.
-Originally, the intent was to cover as much of a woman's body as possible, while today, leotards must breathe, improve aerodynamics and seamlessly re-shape as female athletes bend, twist and contort their way through increasingly difficult routines.
+Originally, the intent was to cover as much of a woman's body as possible, while today, leotards must breathe, improve aerodynamics, and seamlessly re-shape as female athletes bend, twist, and contort their way through increasingly difficult routines.